Today's Homeowner with Danny Lipford: Radio

 In 2009, Lipford took over the radio program Homefront after the death of longtime host and founder Don Zeman.
 Along with co-hosts Allen Lyle and Amy Dodsworth, Lipford interviews special guests, answers caller questions and shares tales from the world of home improvement.
 On September 22, 2012, the title of the radio program was changed to reflect the television show.
 The program was available on radio stations throughout the United States until it aired its last episode in December 2023.

 Retirement and Ending of Today's Homeowner

-In June 2023, Danny Lipford announced that he would be retiring from Today's Homeowner media and that he would be passing the reigns to his daughter Chelsea.
+In June 2023, Danny Lipford announced that he would be retiring from Today's Homeowner media and that he would be passing the reins to his daughter Chelsea.
 The TV series will continue to air until September 3, 2023, while the radio show including its feature vignettes will continue to air until the end of 2023.